Technologicat/mcpyrate/README.md

 ### My line numbers aren't monotonically increasing, why is that?

 This is normal.
-In macro-enabled code, when looking at the expanded output (such as shown by `step_expansion`), the line numbers stored in the AST - which refer to the original, unexpanded source code - aren't necessarily monotonic.
+In macro-enabled code, when looking at the expanded output (such as shown by `mcpyrate.debug.step_expansion`), the line numbers stored in the AST - which refer to the original, unexpanded source code - aren't necessarily monotonic.

 Any AST node that existed in the unexpanded source code will, in the expanded code, refer to its original line number in the unexpanded code, whereas (as mentioned above) any macro-generated node will refer to the line of the macro invocation that produced it.